The Bankrate promise

 Credit card fraud has been on the rise in recent years, and you may be wondering what to do if you have been an unfortunate victim of this crime.

-The Fair Credit Billing Act offers recourse for fraud
+The Fair Credit Billing Act

-You also have the right to place a fraud alert on your credit report.
+You have the right to place a fraud alert on your credit report.
 This lets creditors know that if someone applies for credit in your name, they should take steps to verify whether it is indeed you.
 If you put in an alert with one of the three major credit reporting bureaus (Experian, TransUnion and Equifax), it should notify the others.

 The credit bureau will then tell the lenders involved that you are a fraud victim.
 The lenders cannot pass on the debt to debt collectors.
 The credit bureaus will also investigate and make changes to your report if you prevail.
 You could also put in a credit freeze on your credit report so that fraudsters cannot open an account in your name.

-Avoid being a fraud victim
+Tips to avoid being a fraud victim

 The bottom line

-Credit card fraud has been rising for some years now as digital technologies provide new avenues for fraudsters, in addition to the old-fashioned ways of getting your information from your physical card.
+Credit card fraud has been rising for years now as digital technologies provide new avenues for fraudsters, in addition to the old-fashioned ways of getting your information from your physical card.
 You have various rights to deal with the fallouts, but it’s best to be vigilant to begin with.